cvilla714/projectdrmachine/README.md

 **Then you can go into the directory by typig `cd projectdrmachine `**

-**Finally just type this command `npm install` this will install all of the depnedecies for the project**
+**Finally just type the following command `npm install` this will install all of the depnedecies for the project**

 ### Usage